jonhadfield/ipscout/README.md

 Query the [Shodan](https://www.shodan.io/) API for information on an IP address, with open ports, and services.

 Set environment variable `SHODAN_API_KEY` with your API key.

+### VirusTotal

+Query the [VirusTotal](https://www.virustotal.com) API for information from various providers on an IP address.

+Set environment variable `VIRUSTOTAL_API_KEY` with your API key.